jsfix-ci/jsC8/README.md

   client.useTenant("tenant-name");

   stream = client.stream("newStreamFromJSC8", false);
-  //Here the last boolean value tells if the stream is local or global. false means that it is global.(DEFAULT: false)
+  // Here the last boolean value tells if the stream is local or global. false means that it is global.(DEFAULT: false)

   await stream.createStream();